YLdz-SM/Cockroach-associated-Wolbachia/README.md

 > CLFml.labelled_tree.newick: branche correction regarding to the recombination events.
 This analysis was conducted on the Iqtree phylogeny using ClonalFrameML.

+> CLFml.em.txt: Detailed result of the ClonalFrameML analysis

 > Query.fas: All GenBank entries of the quested Wolbachia genes (CoxA, HcpA, GatB, Vird4 and Wsp).

 > MLST_Wol_IQ_ML_CF.jplace: The final phylogenetic tree after Branche lenghth correction using FastTree and phylogenetic placement using the Apples software.
 This tree is the final version (https://itol.embl.de/tree/9116312116620381644353101) used in our article.